 “In both cases, the criminal really doesn’t want to be detected or to confront anyone,” Natalie says.
 “Juveniles tell us they generally spend under five minutes in a house, adults less than 10.
 They want to get in and out as quickly as possible, so anything you do to slow things down is likely to put them off.”

-“Being burgled was soul-destroying, and left us feeling very insecure,” says Steve.
-“I understand now that investing in security is important because, along with your belongings, you’re protecting your mental health.”
+“From my experience over many years in the industry, being burgled can be soul-destroying, and leave you feeling very insecure,” says Steve.
+“Investing in security is important because, along with your belongings, you’re protecting your mental health.”

 Tips for creating a safer and more secure home.

 Natalie and Steve share their best strategies and tips for deterring burglars from breaking into your home.

 1. Lock up your home when you leave – always